eriqande/slg_pipe/README.md

 #    is assumed to consist of a single cohort.
 Here we spread the effort across 7
 #    processors (if you machine has at least that many) and we make males
 #    monogamous and females polygamous, and we use the sibship-size-prior (-s)
-#    of medium strenth (2) with average paternal sibship size of 2.1 and average
+#    of medium strength (2) with average paternal sibship size of 2.1 and average
 #    maternal sibship size of 3.2.
 All the output goes into a directory named
 #    FirstColonyRun inside each populations subdirectory in the directory called
 #    "Collections" which is inside the ColonyArea.
 This will take a couple of minutes
 #    if you have a lot of processors.
-More if you don't
+More if you don't.

+#    Note, this is using an older version of Colony which has "expired".
+To be able
+#    to run it, we have to set the date in our shell back to a time in the 2018's.

+cd ../../ColonyArea  # change directories to the ColonyArea inside FIRST_TEST

+sudo date 0613182785  # change the date (requires admin privileges) or you
+                      # could change the date
+                      # to June 13, 2018

-cd ../../ColonyArea  # change directories to the ColonyArea inside FIRST_TEST ./script/RunAllColony.sh -o " -P \"1 0\" -s \"2 2.1 3.2 \" "  FirstColonyRun  0 7
+./script/RunAllColony.sh -o " -P \"1 0\" -s \"2 2.1 3.2 \" "  FirstColonyRun  0 7

 # 8. At the end of that.
 Look at all the output files that you have